tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 The outfits are consistent, meaning that after getting the 2nd and 3rd outfits, it still makes sense how they look.
 They are not completely different outfits that came out of nowhere.

-The Dark Prince remains the same, his look isn't changed by this mod!

 ## INSTALLATION:
 1. Follow the steps included in the MOD/README.txt file.